pvcraven/arcade_book/source/labs/lab_02_drawing/drawing.rst

 To get full credit:

 * Use the same project and repository that you used for Lab 01.
-Create a new folder called ``Lab 02 - Draw a picture``.
-Don't put the Lab 02 folder in the Lab 01 folder.
-Do not create a new project or a new repository.
+  If you forked your repository from mine, you should already have a folder for lab 2.
+Use that folder, and the ``lab_02.py`` file inside.
+Otherwise create one.
 * You must use multiple colors.
 * You must have a coherent picture.
   I am not interested in abstract art with random shapes.